servedat Server

 Only one instance of servedat may be running at a time.
 If you are trying run servedat manually and receive an error that the UDP port is already in use, check whether you have already installed servedat or have it open in another terminal.

-For security purposes, servedat will choose the most restrictive configuration that still affords some access.
+When determining which authentication type to use, servedat will choose the most restrictive configuration that still affords some access.
 The best practice is to explicitly set your preferred authentication types and not rely on defaults.

 The following three sections explain servedat's access control features in detail.